Pablo Picasso painting estimated to fetch 120m dollars goes on display in London

 The work was owned by art patron and collector Emily Fisher Landau and it depicts Picasso’s “golden muse” Marie-Therese Walter, a woman who formed the subject of many of Picasso’s portraits and who was known to have had an affair with the painter.

-The oil on canvas painting forms part of the exhibition, The Emily Fisher Landau Collection: An Era Defined, which will takes place at Sotheby’s from Saturday October 7 to Wednesday October 11.
+The oil on canvas painting forms part of the exhibition The Emily Fisher Landau Collection: An Era Defined, which will take place at Sotheby’s from Saturday October 7 to Wednesday October 11.

 Ms Fisher Landau bought the Picasso painting in 1968 at the start of her collecting journey.